ManInDark/CustomAlpineDocker/README.md

 # Contents

 The Container extends the functionality of the base alpine image by adding support for services and automatically setting up the ssh config to prevent the known_hosts from overflowing & adding ssh keys for authentication.
+It also provides an init system that takes care of zombie processes.

 # Building